smashapps.net redirect removal instructions

 In the uninstall programs window: look for any recently installed suspicious applications (e.g., "Suls APP"), select these entries and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted applications (which cause browser redirects to the smashapps.net website), scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications that cause browser redirects to the smashapps.net website, scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 smashapps.net redirect removal from Internet browsers: